AlpriElse/blog/src/content/blog/2025-11-03_ai-is-not-trained-its-domesticated.md

   - micro-blog
 ---

 We don’t _teach_ Large Language Models (LLMs) — we _evolve_ them.
 "Training" suggests we’re walking our models through a syllabus, but machine learning isn’t education.
 It's selective pressure.
 Every choice we make when designing a learning algorithm — the data, the architecture, the loss function — shapes an artificial environment our models adapt to.
-Once an LLM's base capabilities emerge, we redirect the pressure toward _alignemnt_ -- tuning its behavior to fit human preferences for helpfulness, honesty, and agreeableness.
+Once an LLM's base capabilities emerge, we redirect the pressure toward _alignment_ -- tuning its behavior to fit human preferences for helpfulness, honesty, and agreeableness.

 This isn't just a biological metaphor -- it's a literal echo of our first experiments with selective pressure: domestication.